 Open positions

-You'll find below some announcements of open positions.
-Obviously I welcome externally funded researchers (e.g. via Marie Curie fellowships, ERC grants, etc.).
+You'll find below announcements of currently open positions.
+Obviously I also welcome externally funded researchers (e.g. via Marie Curie fellowships, ERC grants, etc.).
+Help to prepare the relevant applications is available at my institute.
 Don't hesitate to contact me to discuss details: Contact

 PostDoctoral researcher